What Is a Prerunner Truck and How To Build It

 A truck for pre-running must be capable on rough terrain, must have a good amount of suspension travel, hold necessary gear, such as shovels, lift jacks, canisters with fuel or custom tank and a pair of spare tires.

-Check out a classic Ford F100 prerunner having fun in Middle Eastern desert:
+Check out a classic Ford F100 prerunner having fun in the Middle Eastern desert:

 2WD or 4WD